Archive for June, 2008

 Other advocacy groups for children are Children’s Heart Federation, and HeartLine.

 There are many more advocacy groups out there and I am sorry that I cannot cover all of them.
 All with the common aim of helping heart patients, promoting awareness and stepping up prevention.
-They are an invaluable source of information for health professionals as well as patients.
+They are an invaluable source of information for health professionals as well as for patients.
 Most of these groups are dependent on volunteers and donations to go on with their work.

-If you the time and the money to share, this is the way to go - volunteer or donate (or both) to a heart(y) group of your choice and help save lives.
+If you have the time and the money to share, this is the way to go – volunteer or donate (or both) to a heart(y) group of your choice and help save lives.

 Diabetes News, Friday June 27, 2008